ARREYETTA14/Automated-Static-Website-Deployment-to-Amazon-S3-Using-GitHub-Actions/README.md

 - Save the changes.

 # 4. Store your AWS Secrets on GitHub
-- Go to your created GitHub repository.
+- Create a GitHub repository.
 - Navigate to **Settings** > **Secrets and variables** > **Actions** > **New repository secret**.

 ![Image](https://github.com/user-attachments/assets/d13f9781-8106-4ccd-a83e-c340344f27c8)